48productions/Simply-Love-SM5/README.md

-# Simply Potato (StepMania 5)
+# Simply Spud (StepMania 5)

+(Formerly Simply Potato)

 🥔🥔🥔🥔🥔🥔🥔🥔
 ======================

 ## About

-Simply Potato is a StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.
+Simply Spud is a StepMania 5 theme for the part of the post-ITG community that also happens to love potatoes.

 It features a clean and simple design, offers numerous potato-driven features not implemented by the StepMania 5 engine, and allows the current generation of PIU fans to breathe new life into the game they've never played in years because we haven't had crap for DDR/ITG cabs up until now ;_;

-Simply Potato SM5 is a fork of the original Simply Love SM5 theme that adds some visual tweaks and new features.
+Simply Spud SM5 is a fork of the original Simply Love SM5 theme that adds some visual tweaks and new features.
 It is intended for the Idaho Rhythm Group's new public DDR cab (thus why everything is potato themed), and as such is *heavily* geared towards use on our specific cabinet.
 It'll still work just fine for private use too, though!

 Current major changes/tweaks:
   * Support for Stepmania 5.3 (currently barebones and WIP, should be stable but testing is needed)